 4. Salt baths

 Adding sea salt, magnesium chloride flakes or oil, baking soda, or a combination of these to a warm bath, and soaking in it for at least a half hour is an excellent way to draw toxins out of the body via the skin.
 An epsom salt bath is particularly helpful for this purpose as it both detoxifies and helps remedy magnesium and sulfur deficiencies that may exist.
 Adding powdered bentonite clay to baths is also very beneficial.
 And if a whole body bath is not feasible, simply doing a foot bath can also be helpful.

 This article provides much more detail on cleansing, detoxification baths.

 5. Dry skin brushing

-Brushing the skin of the entire body while it’s dry with a special natural bristle brush made specifically for this purpose is a fantastic method both for exfoliating the skin as well as stimulating and supporting improved functioning of the entire lymphatic system.
+Dry brushing the skin of the entire body (except for face, neck, chest and genitals) with a special natural bristle brush made specifically for this purpose is a fantastic method both for exfoliating the skin as well as stimulating and supporting improved functioning of the entire lymphatic system.
 This article contains directions for how to perform dry skin brushing properly as well as precautions for those with sensitive skin.